MoralisWeb3/unity-web3-game-kit/README.md

 ![insertvalues](gifs/moralis_server_setup.gif)
 4. Open and run the demo scene.

-This boilerplate project has been tested with the following Unity3D Releases:
+This kit has been tested with the following Unity3D Releases:
 1. 2020.3.34f1
 2. 2021.3.3f1